mstksg/inCode/copy/entries/machines-1.md

 #### More on state

-Another short diversion with concerning state!
 As we have seen, Auto's carry all of the hidden-internal-state features of Streams.
 The type of an Auto (`Auto a b`) reveals the type of the "input" and the "ouput"...but it never reveals nor fixes the type of the "state".
 The type of the state is not only unknown, by possibly dynamically changing over the course of the Auto's progression.

 What Auto offers over Stream is then a way for the outside world to access and modify the state *if the Auto wants it to*.
 Now, we can design Autos that,